Francesco Bromo

 About Me

 Hello!
 Thank you for visiting my website.
-I am a Postdoctoral Research Fellow at the Blavatnik School of Government, University of Oxford.
+I am a Postdoctoral Research Fellow at the University of Oxford.
 Before joining the University of Oxford, I was a Dissertation Fellow and Instructor of Record at Texas A&M University.
-I received my Ph.D. in Political Science from Texas A&M University in 2024.
+I received my PhD in Political Science from Texas A&M University in 2024 and my BA in Politics & Economics from the University of Strathclyde in 2019.

 My research primarily focuses on political institutions, legislative politics, executive politics, representation, and constitutions.
 In my doctoral dissertation, I studied the use and consequences of government-initiated votes of confidence and related features of parliamentarism.
 In my projects, I typically cover the major European (and some non-European) parliamentary democracies and the U.S.

 My approach to the study of political science is mainly quantitative, integrated with qualitative evidence.
-My work has been published or is forthcoming in The Journal of Legislative Studies, the European Political Science Review, Parliamentary Affairs, and Social Science Quarterly, among other outlets.
+My work has been published or is forthcoming in the The Journal of Politics, the European Political Science Review, Social Science Quarterly, and Parliamentary Affairs, among other outlets.

 Education